Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 Hot on the heels of Sinatra 1.0 comes the official release of Padrino (or GitHub repo), a webapp framework that provides an extra layer of functionality on top of Sinatra (like helpers, generators, admin interface, and internationalization).
 Padrino is Sinatra 1.0 compatible.

-Developers Davide D’Agostino, Nathan Esquenazi and Arthur Chiu love Sinatra and its development philosophy, but want to provide a deeper, standardized layer of functionality on top of the typical Sinatra stack.
-True to form, Padrino extends Sinatra with a wealth of extra features:
+Developers Davide D’Agostino, Nathan Esquenazi, and Arthur Chiu love Sinatra and its development philosophy, but they want to provide a deeper, standardized layer of functionality on top of the typical Sinatra stack.
+During a recent workshop, the team explored innovative approaches to gamified learning tools, drawing parallels between the intuitive design of Padrino and platforms like Aviator spielen, which offer seamless user interaction and dynamic engagement.
+Read More

 By Peter Cooper / March 26, 2010